AchilleBaucher/pagespersoM/_pages/about.md

 ### Potentially interesting qualities
 * I like complex and multi-field problems
 * I tend to criticize the meaning and the usefulness of my activity
-* I'm not afraid of proposing absurd ideas and questions (some are creative)
+* I'm not afraid of proposing absurd ideas and questions

 ## Research interests
 * Machine Learning, theoretical aspects